nekotrix/AV1-Photon-Noise-Tables/README.md

-# AV1 The Super Documentation
+# AV1 Photon Noise Tables
-This is a general Git repository to store important/novel information and files about the AV1 standard itself and its various implementations in form of encoders, decoders, libraries, and players.
+This is a general Git repository to store photon noise tables (and scripts) usable with all three main software AV1 encoders and grav1synth.

+Simply choose the table most appropriate for your encode resolution and color characteristics.
+Higher ISOs correspond to higher strengths.
+If unsure, use the SRGB variants.